 The Three Peaks Challenge is an attempt to climb the highest peaks in Scotland, England and Wales in 'one go'.

-These peaks are Ben Nevis, Scafell Pike and Snowdon.
+These peaks are Ben Nevis in Scotland, Scafell Pike in England, and Snowdon in Wales.
 We complete them in that order.

 We travel to Fort William on the Friday, starting with Ben Nevis on the Saturday morning, climb Scafell Pike that night and finish Snowdon on Sunday in Wales!

 This is a tough event and people participating should have the necessary fitness and also be prepared to do without sleep!
-We aim to complete the mountains in a time of 13 hours - Ben Nevis in 5 hours, Scafell Pike in 4 hours and Snowdon in 4 hours, however this will depend upon the speed of the group.
-The overall trip takes longer than 13 hours as you need to transfer by road to each mountain along the way.
+We aim to complete the event in 24 hours - To do this we need to complete Ben Nevis in 5 hours, Scafell Pike in 4 hours and Snowdon in 4 hours, however this will depend upon the speed of the group.

 Duration: long weekend